 This is dependent on how good your doctor is.
 As one specialist has aptly put it, “it is the technician that is most important, not the technique.”
 Therefore, choose your doctor wisely.

-The only part that hurts is when the doctor injects local anesthetic onto your eye area.
-But think of it like an injection, it’s quick and hurts like an ant bite.
+The only part that hurts is when the doctor injects local anaesthetic onto your eye area.
+But think of it as an injection, it’s quick and hurts like an ant bite.
 No biggie, really.